State seal - Maine Secretary of State

 What does the vision screening consist of?

+The main elements of vision necessary for safe driving are adequate visual acuity and peripheral vision.
 The vision screening will measure your visual acuity (how clearly you see) and your peripheral vision (how far you can see to either side while looking straight ahead).

-Rules governing medical conditions and the operation of motor vehicles may be obtained online or by sending a written request to:
+Rules (PDF) governing medical conditions and the operation of motor vehicles may be obtained online or by sending a written request to:

 Bureau of Motor Vehicles